 A number of blood tests can be carried out to help diagnose certain cancers or check if you're at an increased risk of developing a particular type of cancer.

 - prostate-specific antigen (PSA) – this can help diagnose prostate cancer, although it can also detect other problems such as an enlarged prostate or prostatitis

 - CA125 protein – a protein called CA125 can indicate ovarian cancer, although it can also be a sign of other things such as pregnancy or pelvic inflammatory disease (PID)

-- BRCA1 and BRCA2 genes – certain versions of these genes can greatly increase a woman's chance of developing breast cancer and ovarian cancer; this test may be carried out if these types of cancer run in your family
+- genes which increase your risk of some cancers, such as the BRCA1 and BRCA2 genes – certain versions of these genes can greatly increase a woman's chance of developing breast cancer and ovarian cancer; this test may be carried out if these types of cancer run in your family

 Chromosome testing (karyotyping)

 This is a test to examine bundles of genetic material called chromosomes.